testfairy/testfairy-fetch-sessions/README.md

 TestFairy Fetch Sessions tool is incremental in downloads.
 This means that you can run the tool multiple times, and it will only download new sessions that were recorded.

+### Notes

+There is a known issue on M1 Macs which causes errors from some of the libraries we're depending on.
+The only known workaround is to install some required libraries from homebrew `brew install pkg-config cairo pango libpng jpeg giflib librsvg pixman` and then run npm install on the M1 machine which will build those dependecies from source.
+We apologize for the inconvenience, and are looking for way to improve this experience.

 #### Support

 Got a question?
 We're always eager to help.
 We're available at <a href="mailto:support@testfairy.com">support@testfairy.com</a>.